dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/projects.md

 ---
-title: Using a Separate Project - EF Core
+title: Using a Separate Migrations Project - EF Core
 author: bricelam
 ms.author: bricelam
 ms.date: 10/30/2017
 uid: core/managing-schemas/migrations/projects
 ---

-# Using a Separate Project
+# Using a Separate Migrations Project

 You may want to store your migrations in a different assembly than the one containing your `DbContext`.
 You can also use this strategy to maintain multiple sets of migrations, for example, one for development and another for release-to-release upgrades.